julianrojas87/PhD-consortium-ISWC2019/content/abstract.md

 <!-- Context      -->
-Wheelchair users looking for accessible public transport routes, tourists discovering attractive routes to go around a new city, or bicycle users trying avoid highly polluted routes are some examples where highly individualized route planning is needed.
+Wheelchair users looking for accessible public transport routes, tourists discovering attractive routes to go around a new city, or bicycle users trying to avoid highly polluted routes are some examples where highly individualized route planning is needed.
 <!-- Need         -->
 Current route planning applications lack flexibility.